Working with ACS Data Profile Tables

 stringsAsFactors = FALSE

-)Here’s the full variable lookup table for reference:
+)Here’s the full variable lookup table for reference: all 21 variables span social characteristics, economic conditions, housing tenure, age structure, and race/ethnicity.

 DT::datatable(